amadeuio/typescript-exercises/README.md

 ### Prerequisites 🛠️

-- Install Node.js: Make sure you have Node.js installed on your system.
-You can download and install it from the official Node.js website: [https://nodejs.org](https://nodejs.org).
-Minimum required version: X.X.X.
+- [Node.js](https://nodejs.org): Make sure you have Node.js installed on your system.
+You can download and install it from the official Node.js website.

-- Install TypeScript compiler as dev dependency
+- Install the TypeScript compiler and ts-node, specified in `package.lock` by running the following command in the project directory:

-`npm install -D typescript`

-- Install ts-node as dev dependency (optional)

-`npm install -D ts-node`
+`npm install`

 - With ts-node, you can quickly and directly execute TypeScript on Node.js without precompiling, by running the following command: